ttiurani/ttiurani.github.io/deploy/README.md

 Your router probably isn't forwarding SSH by default to to the Raspberry pi, so set up forwarding of port 22 to Raspberry Pi port 22.

+Also port forward HTTP port 80 and HTTPS port 443.

 ### 6. Log In to Your Domain

 Run: